-Refined oil from another genetically modified cotton - glyphosate-tolerant cotton line 1445 - assessed under Application A355, was analysed by the applicant (Monsanto) to ascertain if any intact DNA could be detected using a highly sensitive technique called the Polymerase Chain Reaction (PCR).
+Refined oil from another genetically modified cotton - glyphosate-tolerant cotton line 1445 (see Technical Report No. 6) - was analysed to ascertain if any intact DNA could be detected using a highly sensitive technique called the Polymerase Chain Reaction (PCR).
 No DNA could be detected in refined oil produced from the cotton.
 The detection limit of the assay was 1ng of DNA.